khancuh/COVID-19-Exploratory-Data-Analysis/README.md

 # COVID-19-Exploratory-Data-Analysis

-I this Repostitory I have done some Analysis on Covid dataset, make future 30 days prediction using FBProphet and answered all the below questions :-
+I this Repostitory I have done Analysis on Covid dataset, make future 30 days prediction using FBProphet and answered all the below questions :-

 1.)
 Find the country/countries with most number of deaths and cases and also provide the values for the same.